BoostPic/BoostPic/README.md

 # ImageSearchGo

-Unleash the possibility to search Google Image quickly and incredibly, with copy &amp; paste.
+Unleash the possibility to search Google Image quickly and incredibly, with copy & paste.

+# How it works

+# How to use

+# Enjoy!